cherryramatisdev/my_brain/Metaprogramming in ruby.md

 You create a function that write another file with a specific functionality, or even append content on the same file with the whole implementation for a class or a object or whatever, this is code creating more code got it?
 This is metaprogramming!

 A cool example of metaprogramming are DSLs (Domain specific languages) that define a specific syntax within the same language to express far more complex concepts, such as querying a database or defining routes.
-It's not new that the ruby ecosystem uses a lot of metaprogramming so we can keep writing elegant and clean code with that "magit" feel to it.
+It's not new that the ruby ecosystem uses a lot of metaprogramming so we can keep writing elegant and clean code with that "magic" feel to it.

 ## In Ruby everything is an object, what does that mean?